 - If the drench is effective, egg counts will be zero in faecal samples taken from the goats 7 to 10 days later.

-- Your vet or other professional adviser can arrange for tests of faecal samples to confirm nil egg counts.
+- Your vet or another professional adviser can arrange for tests of faecal samples to confirm nil egg counts.

 - If egg counts are not zero, your drenching was not effective.

-- If the drench was not effective the dose rate may have been wrong or the drenching technique (eg the drench gun) may have been faulty.
+- If the drenching was not effective the dose rate may have been wrong or the drenching technique (eg the drench gun) may have been faulty.

 Drench resistance is a real threat to future worm control in goats.

 - About 80% of milking goat herds and 65% of sheep flocks may already have drench-resistant worms on their pasture and in their goats.
 On some goat farms, resistance to all three drench families has been recorded.